-Weakness in resume sometimes turned into a decider for the employers whether they will pick you or not.
+A weakness in a resume sometimes turned into a decider for the employers whether they will pick you or not.
 As you already know, throughout the interview process, you will be asked the answers to some tough questions.
-So far your “What are your strengths?” – It should have a strong answer, but what do you say when asked to describe your biggest weakness?
-This article will be discussing about possible weakness in resume that you should take into serious consideration.
+So far your “What are your strengths?” – Should have a strong answer, but what do you say when asked to describe your biggest weakness?
+This article will be discussing the possible weakness in a resume that you should take into serious consideration.

 First of all, you might seem arrogant if you say you have no flaws, but if you respond with too many negative qualities, you can threaten your chances of securing a position.
 You have to be humble and eager to learn without the fear of hiring a manager that you can’t overcome.

 Preparing and keeping a response ready is paramount to a successful job interview.
 When thinking about your weaknesses, it is important to select the features you are actively working on or to demonstrate the steps you are taking to transform those weaknesses into strengths.
 Telling a relevant story or detailing how you are working to change this vulnerability can only strengthen your case.

 Weakness in resume

 If you can’t figure out how to identify your own weaknesses, go to a friend or close colleague for help determining what you can improve.
 Always remember that weaknesses are not permanent and just because you have a few weaknesses does not mean that you are doomed.
 Being able to identify areas of improvement proves that you are a well-rounded candidate.